By Laura Kemp • 22 October 2021 • 18:38

-Lewis Hamilton risks jail time for imposing a vegan diet on his dog, Roscoe.
+Lewis Hamilton risks jail for imposing vegan diet on his dog.
+Image - Leis Hamilton Instagram

 Lewis Hamilton could face jail time for imposing a vegan diet on his English Bulldog, Roscoe.